-- A. The IAMP Design Code, as part of the Development Consent Order, shall establish the parking standards to be applied to development.
-The key principles underpinning the standards are as follows and should be included in a Travel Plan as part of the DCO: - i.
-Applications for consent within the IAMP must include a car parking management plan; - ii.
-Appropriate provision to Council standards of disabled badge parking spaces; - iii.
-Developments will provide 25% of their total car parking provision for the use of car-sharing only; - iv.
-Car parking spaces will be provided across the IAMP through a combination of in-curtilage provision and communal parking areas; - v.
-Sufficient provision should be made for lorry parking to take account of highway safety and avoidance of congestion on the road network; - vi.
-On-street parking may be permitted in certain locations; and - vii.
-Provision should be made for electric charging points within parking areas across the site. - B. The scheme should consider the introduction of a car club facility for the IAMP site.
+- A. Development of The IAMP Design Code, as part of the Development Consent Order, shall should establish the parking standards to be applied to development.
+The key principles underpinning the standards are as follows and should be included in a Travel Plan as part of the DCO: - Applications for consent within the IAMP must include a car parking management plan; - ii.
+Aappropriate provision to Councils' standards of disabled badge parking spaces; - iii.
+Ddevelopments will provide 25% of their total car parking provision for the use of car-sharing only; - iv.
+Ccar parking spaces will be provided across the IAMP through a combination of in-curtilage provision and communal parking areas;

+- v.
+Ssufficient provision should be made for lorry parking to take account of highway safety and avoidance of congestion on the road network; - vi.
+Oon-street parking may be permitted in certain locations; and - vii.
+Pprovision should be made for car and bicycle electric charging points within parking areas across the site. - B. The scheme should consider the introduction of a car club facility for the IAMP site. - 145.
 Ensuring appropriate levels of parking is vital if operational and market needs are to be met and the impacts of development are to be alleviated.
 However, a pragmatic approach is required whereby it is acknowledged that too much parking provision encourages greater reliance on the car, reduces potential for sustainable modes of travel to the site and results in the streetscape becoming dominated by vehicles.
 Notwithstanding this, too little parking provision results in indiscriminate parking throughout the development potentially reducing pedestrian and cycle amenity or spreading parking pressures onto the external highway network.